Evertras/simple-homemanager/02-basic-repository-setup.md

 You can also remove packages.
 Try removing `hello` from `home.nix` and notice that you can no longer run `hello` from your shell after applying.

+This is actually one of the more powerful things about using home-manager.
+Unlike doing a `apt install cowsay` and having that thing on your system forever, you have an explicit list of exactly what you want and only what you want.
+It avoids the slow accumulation of cruft that happens with most package managers, which is great!

 You also just learned about Nix lists!
 Nix lists are just space-separated items.
 Any amount of whitespace is fine.
 They don't like commas.